 So it was when I heard myself say, “I don’t work out to shrink my body, but to expand my life.”

 I revisit this insight periodically.
-It reverberates, continuing to reveal truth in ways unimagined back when I first said it, two decades ago, with the editor of a now-defunct magazine named Mode.
+It reverberates, continuing to reveal truth in ways unimagined back when I first said it, two decades ago, to the editor of a now-defunct magazine named Mode.

 Mode was a fashion magazine which (radically) featured representatively-sized women.
 Then, as now, fashion magazines mostly feature unrealistically sized, non-average-sized women (What is average?
-According to the stat-bundling CDC, average, if you’re white, female, American and 50 years of age, is 170 pounds, 5 feet one inch tall).
+According to the stat-bundling CDC, average, if you’re white, female, American and 50 years of age, it’s 170 pounds, 5 feet one inch tall).

 I’d sold Mode an article on bellies: our ambivalence, our shamed suck-it-in reflex.
 I took a belly-dance class in the course of writing it, investigated “gut feelings” (for which there is physiological evidence) and looked at archetypal belly power (the moon-round globe in which members of our species germinate).

 The editor liked my story.
 Wanted more.
 We kicked around ideas.
 Then I proposed becoming Mode’s fitness editor.

 I could see her mulling this over.
 Would the idea fly with Mode‘s audience?
 Could real, non-model-sized women relate to fitness as a positive, not shaming, topic?
-The editor was herself (oddly), thin, muscular; perhaps in her heart of hearts, she wondered if a larger woman could even be “fit”?
+The editor was herself (oddly), thin, muscular; perhaps in her heart of hearts, she too wondered if a larger woman could even be “fit.”

 I could feel, too, her considering me, scanning.
-Was she thinking, “Good writer, yeah, but would her size and shape be motivating to our readers, or a turn-ff?”
+Was she thinking, “Good writer, yeah, but would her appearance be motivating to our readers, or a turn-off?”
 I wonder now (a quick Google just turned her up teaching spin and yoga in California): I look good, and people often tell me I look young for my age and that I radiate energy.
-(To which I say, truthfully, thank you.)
-But, I’m neither buff nor heavy.
+(To which I say, thank you.)
+But, here’s the deal: I’m neither buff nor heavy.

 I did not and still don’t fit the image of those who work out.